vcerny01/website/content/notes/sapiens/money-empires-religion.md

 - ## Money
 	- Money is revolutionary because:
 		-   1. It's a **universal medium of exchange** that enables people to convert almost everything into almost anything else
-		-   2. Ideal types of money enable people not merely to turn one thing into another, but to **store wealth** as well.
-Many valuables cannot be stored – such as time or beauty but they can be tranfered into wealth.
+		-   2. Ideal types of money enable people not merely to turn one thing into another, but to **store wealth** as well
+				-   Many valuables cannot be stored – such as time or beauty but they can be tranfered into wealth.
 	-  > Christians and Muslims who could not agree on religious beliefs could nevertheless agree on a monetary belief, because whereas religion asks us to believe in something, money asks us to **believe that other people believe in something.**
 	-   Therefore money is based on two principles:
+		-   1. **Universal convertibility**
-		-   1. **Universal convertibility**: with money as an alchemist, you can turn land into loyalty, justice into health, and violence into knowledge.
+			-   With money as an alchemist, you can turn land into loyalty, justice into health, and violence into knowledge.
+		-   2. **Universal trust**
-		-   2. **Universal trust**: with money as a go-between, any two people can cooperate on any project.
+			-   With money as a go-between, any two people can cooperate on any project.
 - ## Empires
 	- It should be stressed that an empire is defined solely by its **cultural diversity** and **flexible borders**, rather than by its origins, its form of government, its territorial extent, or the size of its population.
 		- The Ancient Rome were used to being defeated.
 Like the rulers of most of history’s great empires, they could **lose a battle after battle but still win the war**.
 An empire that cannot sustain a blow and remain standing is not really an empire.
 		- It has been the world’s most common form of political order until the British and French finally dropped the baton.
 (Colonialism)
-	- European Empires
+	- European empires
-		- The Scientific Revolution and modern imperialism were inseparable.
+		- The scientific revolution and modern imperialism were inseparable.
 		- The European empires did so many different things on such a large scale, that you can find plenty of examples to support whatever you want to say about them.
 		- Among today’s elites, assertions about the contrasting merits of diverse human groups are almost always couched in terms of historical differences between cultures rather than biological differences between races.
 	- Imperial Circle